DoddiC/NYPD-Data-Analysis-Project/README.md

 #### Feature engineering:

-Because models cannot use strings, we had to convert all strings in the dataset to numerical values.
+Because models cannot use strings, we decided to manually convert all strings in the dataset to numerical values.
 This process is called "Mapping Categorical Variables".
 So for each unique value in the feature, we mapped it to an integer value and kept track of these values on a separate database for data retracing.

 For example, the feature "OFFICER_EXPLAINED_STOP_FLAG" consisted of *Ys* for *Yes* and *Ns* for *No*.
 We mapped *Y* to 2 and *N* to 1.

-During this step, we also replaced all cells populated with the "NULL" value to 0 values.
-We did this to keep all of the dataset.
-We previously used the dropna function but this brought down the size of the dataset significantly.

 (We also moved the feature/column named "SUSPECT_ARRESTED_FLAG" to the end.
 We did this for ease and emphasis on/with this column.
 For this project, we were using this feature as the label that we were trying to predict.)